chenxinye/pychop/README.md

-``Pychop`` support arbitrarily built-in reduced-precision types for scalar, array, and tensor.
-See here for detail [doc](https://pychop.readthedocs.io/en/latest/builtin.html).
-A simple example for scalar is as follows:
+``Pychop`` supports built-in and customizable reduced-precision types for scalars, arrays, and tensors.
+See the [documentation](https://pychop.readthedocs.io/en/latest/builtin.html) for details.
+A simple scalar example is as follows:

 ```python
 from pychop import Chop